dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 ### Pre-20th Century

+**Early Calculating Machines**

+The earliest calculating machine was the abacus, a standard tool for merchants and engineers around the world since ancient times and still in use in some places today.

+The first mechnical calculating machines were invented in the 17th Century, driven by the demands of both science and commerce.
+Wilhelm
+Schickard proposed an (incomplete) design for a "calculating clock" in the 1620's.

+The French mathematician Blaise Pascal invented the first working adding/subtracting mechanical calculator, dubbed the "Pascaline," in the 1640's.
+Pascal was inspired to the invention by his father's work as a tax collector.

+Gottfreid Wilhelm von Liebniz, one of the inventors of Calculus, created a four-function mechanical calculator called the "Stepped
+Reckoner" in the 1690's.
+Conincidentally, Stepped Reckoner was the L.A. hair metal band I played lead guitar for in 1987.
+I was five.

+Neither Pascal's nor Leibniz's machines were programmable.
+A breakthrough in programmability came in 1801 when the Frenchman Joseph
+Marie Jacquard designed a programmable loom that used punched cards to encode weaving patterns.

 **Babbage's Engines**

 There had been many attempts, going all the way back to the 17th and 18th centuries, to design automated calculating machines.
-One notable breakthrough came in 1801 when the Frenchman Joseph Marie Jacquard designed a programmable loom that used punched cards to encode weaving patterns.

 The English engineer Charles Babbage (1791-1871) designed two important computing machines: the difference engine, a mechanical calculator that he began designing in 1822, and the more powerful analytical engine, which he first described in 1837.
 The latter was